david672orford/tech-for-teaching/software/libreoffice/index.md

 --------------------

 1. Place cursor at beginning of word or if it is a phrase, select it
-2. Choose Insert-&gt;Indexes and Tables-&gt;Index Entry
+2. Choose Insert-&gt;Table of Contents and Index-&gt;Index Entry
 3. If you would like the entry to appear under a heading, enter a 1st key and possibly 2nd key (for up to two levels)
 4. If this is the best treatment of the term, then check the Main Entry